shurizzle/DynDynDong/README.md

 services.
 I know, there is inadyn and others shit, but they are totally crappy and limitated.
-Name is inspired by [Gunter - Ding Ding Dong](http://www.youtube.com/watch?v=DbYtqAWDF2U).
+Name is inspired to [Gunther - Ding Ding Dong](http://www.youtube.com/watch?v=DbYtqAWDF2U).

 You can see some working examples in examples directory.